 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Drill hole intersection values are weighted averages over visually picked continuous stretches of anomalous levels in Ni, Cu and E3 (Au+Pt+Pd).
-A nominal cut-off of 0.1% Ni is used for geologic identification of potentially significant intercepts for exploration reporting purposes and is not regarded as having reasonable potential of eventual economic significance at this cut-off grade.
-No assessment of reasonable potential of economic recovery have been completed at this early stage of exploration and no forward projection of potential tonnages and grades can be made at this early stage.
-No metal equivalents have been applied.
+A nominal cut-off of 0.1% Ni is used for geologic identification of potentially significant intercepts for exploration reporting purposes and is not regarded as having reasonable expectations of eventual economic significance at this cut-off grade.
+No assessment of reasonable expectations of economic recovery have been completed at this early stage of exploration and no forward projection of potential tonnages and grades can be made at this early stage.
+Copper equivalent (CuEq) grade values were calculated using the following formula: CuEq % = Cu % + (Ni % x Ni price / Cu price) + ((Au g/t x Au price x)/(Cu price x 0.31103)) + ((Pt g/t x Pt price)/(Cu price x 0.31103)) + (Co % x Co price).
+Assuming the metal price of copper (Cu) is USD 9590.11/tonne, nickel (Ni) is 16207/tonne, palladium (Pd) is 1068/ounce, platinum (Pt) is 1035.4/ounce, gold (Au) is 2766.5/ounce and cobalt (Co) is 24300/tonne.
+The source for these prices is www.marketindex.com.au, based on the closed price as of 22 October 2024.
+Recovery of metals are assumed to be identical.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 In the Oval, interpreted drill hole sections suggest intersections are moderately (70-45°) to highly (30-20°) oblique to the plane of mineralisation except for OVD021 which is orientated at an acute angle to the strike of the mineralised Gabbro and at an unproven orientation to the massive sulphide, which is not necessarily oriented parallel to the overall gabbro body orientation.
 Down hole lengths are reported.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Included in the body of the report.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 No Mineral Resource Estimate is being reported.
 The drill sample results are listed in the body of the announcement.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All the relevant data is included in the body of the report.